 In 2004, the development and incubation of two health needs programs were added under the Foundation:

 The Wellness Park – a five-acre fitness park (owned by the District) adjacent to the hospital and designed to encourage wellness, conservation, and mental well-being; and HARC (Health Assessment Resource Center) – a central resource for information and statistics about the health status of the community and its residents.

-In 2005 the board of directors gave the direction to spin off all Foundation programs to either existing nonprofit entities or to newly start up nonprofits.
-Operation support for usually one to two years went along with the spin off.
+In 2005, the Board of Directors gave the direction to spin-off all Foundation programs to either existing nonprofit entities or to new start-up nonprofits.
+Operation support for usually one to two years went along with the spin-off.